barrel/wallboard/README.md

 ### Things You Should Note
 - The backend lives in the [backdoor/](https://github.com/barrel/wallboard/blob/master/backdoor/) directory.
 - Database backups are in the [backdoor/db-backups/](https://github.com/barrel/wallboard/blob/master/backdoor/db-backups/) directory.
-- Change the database connection file to your configurations here: [con.php](https://github.com/barrel/barrel-reports/blob/master/con.php).
+- Change the database connection file to your configurations here: [con.php](https://github.com/barrel/wallboard/blob/master/con.php).
+- Uploads go into the ```uploads``` directory (off root) which is not tracked on git.